Everyone knows how much life is going to change once you have kids.

 At the same time if a father takes two hours off to make a doctor appointment with his child, all praise will be on him.
 If his wife does it, well, working mums can be unreliable you know.

-This is not about one specific company or Switzerland only, a country I love, despite its punishing culture versus working mothers.
+This is not about one specific company or Switzerland only, a country I love, despite its punishing culture versus working mothers, and fathers.

 This is to raise awareness on the elephant in the room, to empower mothers to fight back injustice in the workplace, to shed light on the real status quo with those who could improve the situation, to drive a much needed cultural change.

 This is a reminder that the skills deriving from parenthood, from raising children, from balancing work and life, are among the most valuable, in the workplace as well as in our society.